Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * so screw needs less axis descriptions, but additional reference points.
 The reference points depend on the setup: do axes intersect or are parallel e.g. (the more, the better)
 * DH can be converted to Screw parameters by calculating forward kinematics
-* Screw cannot be converted completely to DH, because Y rotations and transformations are missing in DH
+* Screw cannot be converted completely to DH, because Y rotations and translations are missing in DH
 * both calculations are connected to transformation matrices by Rodrigues' formula

 The power of screw theory shows in inverse kinematics and torque calculations to allow closed form calculations without iterations.